andrewdavidmackenzie/flow/docs/first_flow/first_flow.md

 separate flow description files, to enable encapsulation and flow reuse.

 In this case it is the only one, and no hierarchy of flows descriptions is used or needed.
-You can see the TOML root flow definition for this flow in the `flowr` crate's fibonacci example.
+You can see the TOML root flow definition for this flow in the `flowrcli` crate's fibonacci example.
 [root.toml](../../flowr/examples/fibonacci/root.toml)

 ### Interaction with the execution environment
-The root defines what the interaction with the surrounding execution environment is, such as [Stdout](../../flowr/src/bin/flowrcli/context/stdio/stdout.md), or any other `context function` provided by the flow runtime being used (e.g. `flowr`).
+The root defines what the interaction with the surrounding execution environment is, such as [Stdout](../../flowr/src/bin/flowrcli/context/stdio/stdout.md), or any other `context function` provided by the flow runtime being used (e.g. `flowrcli`).

 The only interaction with the execution environment in this example is the use of `stdout` to print the numbers in the series to the Terminal.